colinfruit/freemarker-visualizer/README.md

   It was inspired by [Madge](https://github.com/pahen/madge) and uses [freemarker-parser](https://github.com/armano2/freemarker-parser) for AST generation.

   - `<#import />` and `<#include />` directives are graphed by default
-  - Plugins can be added to add additional information to the graph (see example plugins)
+  - Plugins can be used to add additional information to the graph (see example plugins)
   <!-- introductionstop -->
   # Examples